TDAILab/tutorial-template/docs/source/usage.rst

-* Status is Pending : The program is executed at present.\n
+* Status is Pending : The program is executed at present.
 * Status is Success : The program is done and you can see the result on AWS website.
-Refer to the following for the way.\n
+Refer to the following for the way.
 * Status is Failed : The program is failed because of some reasons.
-You can investigate a cause to see the "pipeline" page in the AWS site. \n
+You can investigate a cause to see the "pipeline" page in the AWS site.